Copy the Filtered Data after Filtering with the AutoFilter

 End If

-'Set the range for the
+'Set the filtered range

 On Error Resume Next

-.Resize(.Rows.Count - 1).Offset(1, 0) _
+Set rngFilt = .Resize(.Rows.Count - 1).Offset(1, 0) _

 .SpecialCells(xlCellTypeVisible)